Charmed Spark K8s

 , let’s create a new service account in this namespace.
 We’ll reuse the configuration options from the existing spark

-service account and add a few more configuration parameters in order to tell Spark where to store and retrieve the logs.
+service account and add a few more configuration parameters in order to tell Apache Spark where to store and retrieve the logs.

 # Get config from old service account and store in a file